camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

       <p>
         Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes unless the variable is a <a href="ref:/guides/user-guide/#process-engine-process-variables-variable-scopes-and-variable-visibility">local variable</a> in the scope of the multi-instance construct.
 This can lead to seemingly random behavior.</p>
       <p>
         This is a known issue.
-As a workaround, a local variable can be declared by adding an <a href="ref:/guides/user-guide/#process-engine-delegation-code-execution-listener">execution listener</a> to the subprocess' start event that initializes the variable as <code>null</code>.
+As a workaround, a local variable can be declared by adding an <a href="ref:{{< relref "user-guide/process-engine/delegation-code.md" >}}-execution-listener">execution listener</a> to the subprocess' start event that initializes the variable as <code>null</code>.
       </p>
     </td>
   </tr>